JMP Securities Forecasts Strong Price Appreciation for Remitly Global (NASDAQ:RELY) Stock

-Remitly Global (NASDAQ:RELY – Get Free Report) had its target price increased by JMP Securities from $22.00 to $25.00 in a report released on Thursday, Benzinga reports.
-The brokerage presently has a “market outperform” rating on the financial services provider’s stock.
-JMP Securities’ target price indicates a potential upside of 43.84% from the stock’s current price.
+Remitly Global (NASDAQ:RELY – Get Free Report) had its price objective lifted by equities researchers at JMP Securities from $22.00 to $25.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
+The firm presently has a “market outperform” rating on the financial services provider’s stock.
+JMP Securities’ price objective suggests a potential upside of 39.28% from the stock’s current price.

-A number of other research firms also recently commented on RELY.
-Wells Fargo & Company raised Remitly Global from an “underweight” rating to an “equal weight” rating and boosted their price objective for the stock from $13.00 to $18.00 in a research note on Thursday.
-Monness Crespi & Hardt raised their target price on shares of Remitly Global from $29.00 to $30.00 and gave the stock a “buy” rating in a report on Thursday, August 1st.
-JPMorgan Chase & Co. increased their price target on Remitly Global from $19.00 to $21.00 and gave the company an “overweight” rating in a research report on Tuesday, August 20th.
-The Goldman Sachs Group cut their target price on shares of Remitly Global from $23.00 to $20.00 and set a “buy” rating on the stock in a research note on Thursday, July 11th.
-Finally, KeyCorp raised their price objective on Remitly Global from $20.00 to $21.00 and gave the stock an “overweight” rating in a research report on Thursday.
-Two investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company has an average rating of “Moderate Buy” and an average target price of $21.88.
+A number of other analysts have also recently commented on RELY.
+Monness Crespi & Hardt upped their target price on shares of Remitly Global from $29.00 to $30.00 and gave the company a “buy” rating in a report on Thursday, August 1st.
+BMO Capital Markets upped their price objective on Remitly Global from $23.00 to $24.00 and gave the stock an “outperform” rating in a research note on Wednesday, September 18th.
+JPMorgan Chase & Co. lifted their target price on Remitly Global from $19.00 to $21.00 and gave the company an “overweight” rating in a research report on Tuesday, August 20th.
+KeyCorp upped their price target on Remitly Global from $20.00 to $21.00 and gave the stock an “overweight” rating in a research report on Thursday.
+Finally, The Goldman Sachs Group lowered their price objective on Remitly Global from $23.00 to $20.00 and set a “buy” rating on the stock in a research report on Thursday, July 11th.
+Two research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Remitly Global presently has an average rating of “Moderate Buy” and a consensus price target of $21.88.

-Remitly Global (NASDAQ:RELY – Get Free Report) last issued its earnings results on Wednesday, October 30th.
+Remitly Global (NASDAQ:RELY – Get Free Report) last issued its quarterly earnings data on Wednesday, October 30th.
 The financial services provider reported $0.01 EPS for the quarter, topping the consensus estimate of ($0.06) by $0.07.
-Remitly Global had a negative return on equity of 19.02% and a negative net margin of 9.60%.
 The company had revenue of $336.53 million during the quarter, compared to analyst estimates of $320.71 million.
-During the same quarter last year, the firm earned ($0.20) EPS.
-The business’s revenue was up 39.3% on a year-over-year basis.
-Equities analysts anticipate that Remitly Global will post -0.3 EPS for the current year.
+Remitly Global had a negative return on equity of 11.99% and a negative net margin of 5.63%.
+Remitly Global’s revenue was up 39.3% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted ($0.20) earnings per share.
+Research analysts expect that Remitly Global will post -0.3 earnings per share for the current year.

-In other Remitly Global news, CEO Matthew B. Oppenheimer sold 40,119 shares of the business’s stock in a transaction dated Thursday, October 17th.
-The stock was sold at an average price of $14.22, for a total value of $570,492.18.
-Following the completion of the sale, the chief executive officer now owns 4,542,613 shares of the company’s stock, valued at $64,595,956.86.
-The trade was a 0.00 % decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-8.10% of the stock is owned by company insiders.
+In other news, CEO Matthew B. Oppenheimer sold 40,119 shares of the company’s stock in a transaction that occurred on Thursday, October 17th.
+The stock was sold at an average price of $14.22, for a total transaction of $570,492.18.
+Following the sale, the chief executive officer now directly owns 4,542,613 shares of the company’s stock, valued at $64,595,956.86.
+This represents a 0.00 % decrease in their position.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+8.10% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the company.
-Advisors Asset Management Inc. boosted its holdings in Remitly Global by 409.8% during the first quarter.
-Advisors Asset Management Inc. now owns 1,672 shares of the financial services provider’s stock valued at $35,000 after acquiring an additional 1,344 shares during the period.
-American International Group Inc. lifted its holdings in Remitly Global by 1.3% during the 1st quarter.
-American International Group Inc. now owns 67,072 shares of the financial services provider’s stock valued at $1,391,000 after purchasing an additional 871 shares during the last quarter.
-Bayesian Capital Management LP bought a new stake in Remitly Global during the 1st quarter worth approximately $1,271,000.
-Hood River Capital Management LLC acquired a new position in Remitly Global in the first quarter worth $12,789,000.
-Finally, Blair William & Co.
-IL raised its holdings in shares of Remitly Global by 133.4% in the first quarter.
-Blair William & Co.
-IL now owns 34,408 shares of the financial services provider’s stock valued at $714,000 after buying an additional 19,665 shares during the last quarter.
-74.25% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently made changes to their positions in the business.
+Advisors Asset Management Inc. lifted its holdings in shares of Remitly Global by 409.8% in the 1st quarter.
+Advisors Asset Management Inc. now owns 1,672 shares of the financial services provider’s stock valued at $35,000 after acquiring an additional 1,344 shares during the last quarter.
+Picton Mahoney Asset Management purchased a new stake in Remitly Global during the first quarter valued at approximately $37,000.
+Blue Trust Inc. bought a new stake in shares of Remitly Global in the 2nd quarter valued at approximately $43,000.
+Assetmark Inc. purchased a new position in shares of Remitly Global in the 3rd quarter worth approximately $76,000.
+Finally, nVerses Capital LLC increased its position in shares of Remitly Global by 2,900.0% during the 2nd quarter. nVerses Capital LLC now owns 9,000 shares of the financial services provider’s stock valued at $109,000 after purchasing an additional 8,700 shares during the last quarter.
+74.25% of the stock is currently owned by institutional investors.

 About Remitly Global